 There were a few familiar faces as well, such as the aforementioned Snapmaw, but we also laid eyes on a Charger and Scrappers.

 Then, there was Sylens.
 We won’t say much, as we don’t want to spoil the fun for those who haven’t finished the original, but it looks like they’ll be making another appearance — and we’d bet they have a very significant role to play.

 Aloy is still rocking the Focus she picked up from the first game, meaning players will likely have access to many of the same abilities they had in Zero Dawn.
 Expect to see its use expanded in some form — after all, there’s bound to be incredible technology in the ruins of Silicon Valley.

-Other than the Focus, Aloy is still sporting a bow and arrow, can still mount Chargers for quick traversal, but has a few new exciting tools for movement.
+Other than the Focus, Aloy is still sporting a bow and arrow and can still mount Chargers for quick traversal, but she has a few new exciting tools for movement.
 As if the game didn’t need another comparison point to Breath of the Wild, Aloy also now has a glider to safely descend from high elevations.
 The most exciting traversal mechanic, at least to us, is the grappling ability where Aloy throws out a rope to a point and is pulled toward it.
 That’s just the tip of the iceberg for new ways to get around, though.

 We also got a glimpse at a few other tools, like a smoke bomb, to help in combat.
 Many arrow types will still be crafted and used for different purposes, plus the mechanic of breaking weapons off of enemies makes a return.